gamemanual0/gm0/source/docs/getting-started-in-ftc/engineering-design-process.rst

 In general, the design process contains these steps; however, every team will modify the process to their needs and limitations.

-* Define the problem - what are you trying to solve? what is the timeline?
+* Define the problem: What are you trying to solve?
+What is the timeline?
-* Specify requirements - what are necessities for your proposed solution?
+* Specify requirements: What are necessities for your proposed solution?
-* Brainstorm/CAD design - draw or sketch a prototype on paper or in CAD
+* Brainstorm/CAD Design: Draw or sketch a prototype on paper or in CAD.
-* Prototype/Experiment - put a first design together using physical materials
+* Prototype/Experiment: Put a first design together using physical materials.
-* Test - ensure you thoroughly test every part of your prototype to detect flaws
+* Test: Ensure you thoroughly test every part of your prototype to detect. flaws.
-* Analyze results - examine what you learned from your tests to iterate successively
+* Analyze results: Examine what you learned from your tests to iterate successively.
-* Final implementation - polish and solidify a final design that won’t change
+* Final implementation: Polish and solidify a final design that won’t change.

 As an example, let’s look at an imaginary team building a drivetrain for Rover Ruckus (RR2), which was 2018-2019’s game.